guhansiyer/guhansiyer.github.io/content/posts/album-a-day.md

 +++
-title = 'An Album a Day'
+title = 'An album a day'
 date = 2025-03-13T21:41:55-04:00
 draft = false
 summary = "My journey through music in 2025."